KitchenAid: History

-The product range expanded beyond stand mixers for the first time in 1949, when dishwashers were introduced.
+In 1926, the Hobart Corporation acquired the Crescent Washing Machine Company, the commercial dishwasher company originally founded by Josephine Cochrane, the inventor of the dishwasher.
+The dishwasher market remained primarily commercial for the next 20 years, sold to hotels, cafeterias, and large restaurants.
+Changing attitudes and improved technology made it feasible by the end of World War II for Hobart to include a modified machine for the home market.
+The KitchenAid product range expanded beyond stand mixers for the first time in 1949, when its KD-10 dishwashers were first introduced.

 In 1985, the company purchased the Chambers Company to incorporate its range of cookers into the KitchenAid brand.
 After being cleared by a federal appeals court in January 1986, Whirlpool Corporation was cleared to purchase KitchenAid for $150 million, after initial complaints regarding competition from dishwasher manufacturers White Consolidated Industries and Magic Chef were dismissed.
 Refrigerators were added to the product line later in 1986.
 The company used the popularity of celebrity chefs during the late 1980s to seize the chance to expand its customer range.
 In 1988, retailer Williams Sonoma was opening new stores across the United States and released a cobalt blue stand mixer for the company.
 Although the retailer had been carrying KitchenAid products since 1959, the new stores introduced the mixers to a wider range of home cooks.
 This combined with a change in marketing strategy for KitchenAid, which resulted in a doubling of brand awareness over the course of the following three years.

 KitchenAid began manufacturing blenders and other small appliances in the mid-1990s.
-The brand was further promoted by sponsoring the PBS show Home Cooking, and by introducing the mixers to television chefs such as Julia Child and Martha Stewart.
+The brand was further promoted by sponsoring the PBS show Home Cooking and by introducing the mixers to television chefs such as Julia Child and Martha Stewart.
 Following the success with Williams Sonoma, specific points of purchase were set up in department stores such as Kohl's and Macy's.
 Specific color mixers were released for specific retailers or to benefit charities, such as a pink mixer released to raise funds for breast cancer research or mixers sold at Target stores being available in that company's signature shade of red.
 The ProLine range of appliances was launched in 2003 with an initial six-month exclusivity agreement with Williams Sonoma.